appdev-projects/msm-queries-2020/README.md

 ## 2020 updates

-Items with x's need specs.
+Items with ✓'s need specs.

  - [x] Two warmup routes: `/directors/youngest` and `/directors/eldest`
  - [x] Then index and show routes that match `draft:resource`.